 Individual advocacy for a waste-free lifestyle is one thing, but having world-renowned brands taking up the cause shows that the Zero Waste movement is picking up speed.
 Of course, big businesses have piggy-backed on green movements for decades, which has earned these corporations’ hollow claims the brutal nickname “greenwashing”.

 As such, brands are going more out of their way than ever to prove that their environmental policies are sound, and that they are as concerned with the circular economy as they are with their bottom line.
 For example, “nutritionally-complete” food company Huel often use their Facebook account to highlight their 100% vegan recipe, which produces no food waste when consumed; they also advertise the negligible amount of waste packaging produced by their products.
-Likewise, last month bottled water titans Evian announced their pledge to become “100% circular” by 2025, which they intend to achieve through making their bottles from entirely recycled plastic in an effort to “remove plastic waste from nature”.
+Likewise, last month bottled water titans Evian announced their pledge to become “100% circular” by 2025, which they intend to achieve through making their bottles from entirely recycled plastic in an effort to “remove plastic from nature”.

 Clothing brands are making recycling fashionable

 Between the rise of fast fashion and the use of toxic synthetic dyes, it’s no wonder some corners of the clothing industry have described fashion as “second only to oil” in terms of eco-unfriendliness, with a mere 20% of clothing made of recycled or reused fabrics.
 High fashion labels such as Eileen Fisher have taken steps to address this already, pledging a 100% sustainable supply chain by the start of the next decade.
-However, even the most outwardly-dedicated retailers are struggling to balance their waste generation with ways to remedy it.
+However, even the most outwardly-dedicated retailers are struggling to balance their rubbish generation with ways to remedy it.

 Outdoor clothing line Patagonia are one of the few major fashion brands who have successfully managed to follow through on their promises, winning an award from the World Economic Forum at Davis last year for their Worn Wear line.
 This initiative encouraged Patagonia customers to send their used clothing online to customers who would be willing to repair it, or exchange it within stores for credit.